alexander-krotov/IV18-clock/README.md

 # Short user's manual

-Clock is powered by a micro-usb connector.
-There is a mini-usb connector on one of the onborad modules, it is not to power the clock, only for flashing a new firmware.
+Clock is powered from a micro-usb connector.
+There is a mini-usb connector on one of the onborad modules, it is not intended to power the clock, only for flashing a new firmware.

 Clock has a very minimalistic user interface: it uses onboard GPS to set the correct time.
 It reads the time from GPS